rust-lang/reference/src/expressions.md

 Another note: this process does not use the mutablility or lifetime of the receiver, or whether `unsafe` methods can currently be called to resolve methods.
-The constraints instead lead to compiler errors.
+These constraints instead lead to compiler errors.

 If a step is reached where there is more than one possible method, then it is a compiler error.
 To resolve this use THIS ISN'T IN THE REFERENCE!!!!!!!!